19hours/sg-statutes/Acts/Infectious Diseases Act.md

 [5/2003]

-### Disclosure of information to prevent spread of infectious disease
+### Disclosure of information to prevent spread or possible outbreak of infectious disease, etc.

-57A\.—(1) The Director may only disclose any information obtained by him under this Act to any person if this is necessary to enable that person to take steps to prevent the spread of a disease set out in the Sixth Schedule.
+57A\.—(1) Subject to subsection (2), the Director may disclose any information obtained by him under this Act which identifies any person who is, or is suspected to be, a case or carrier or contact of an infectious disease —

+(a) to any person if such disclosure is necessary to enable that person to take the necessary measures to prevent the spread or possible outbreak of an infectious disease where —

-[7/2003]
+(i) the infectious disease is one of the diseases set out in the Sixth Schedule; or

+(ii) the Minister, having regard to the circumstances of the case, thinks that such disclosure is necessary and has given his approval in writing for the disclosure to be made; or

+(b) to the World Health Organisation or a State Party to the World Health Organisation if such disclosure is necessary to comply with an international obligation of Singapore.

+[10/2008 wef 10/06/2008]

+(2) The Director may, in disclosing any information to any person under subsection (1)(a)(i), impose such conditions as he thinks fit and the person to whom the information is disclosed shall comply with such conditions.

+[10/2008 wef 10/06/2008]

+(3) The Minister may, in giving his approval for the disclosure of any information under subsection (1)(a)(ii), impose such conditions as he thinks fit and the person to whom the information is disclosed shall comply with such conditions.

+[10/2008 wef 10/06/2008]

-(2) A person to whom information under subsection (1) is disclosed may only disclose or use such information to the extent necessary for implementing any measure permitted by the Director for the purpose of preventing the spread of that disease, but not otherwise.
+(4) A person to whom the Director has disclosed any information under subsection (1)(a) may only disclose or use such information to the extent necessary for implementing any measure permitted by the Director for the purpose of preventing the spread or possible outbreak of that infectious disease, but not otherwise.

-[7/2003]
+[10/2008 wef 10/06/2008]

+(5) Any person who —

+(a) fails to comply with any condition imposed under subsection (2) or (3); or

+(b) contravenes subsection (4),

-(3) Any person who contravenes subsection (2) shall be guilty of an offence.
+shall be guilty of an offence.

-[7/2003]
+[10/2008 wef 10/06/2008]

-(4) Subsection (1) is without prejudice to any right of disclosure under this Act or any other written law or rule of law.
+(6) This section shall apply without prejudice to any other right of disclosure under this Act or any other written law or rule of law.

-[7/2003]
+[10/2008 wef 10/06/2008]

 ### Extraordinary powers in relation to emergency measures